timtomch/speedtest-cli-extras/README.md

 # speedtest-cli-extras

 This repository contains tools that enhance the [speedtest-cli] command-line interface to [speedtest.net].
-This fork of [speedtest-cli-extras] by Henrik Bengtsson extends the script by adding options to send results to the [IFTTT Maker Channel] or [Loggly].
+This fork of [speedtest-cli-extras] extends the script by adding options to send results to an [IFTTT Maker Channel] or [Loggly].

 ## Usage